xlawok/s-brands/content/_index.en.md

 underline = false
 [poznaj_nas]
 adres_odnosnika = "contact/_index.md"
-opis_sekcji = "Jesteśmy międzynarodową firmą specjalizującą się w dystrybucji marek kosmetycznych renomowanych producentów.
-Dostarczamy swoim klientom najlepsze ceny i promocje okresowe stale wyszukując najlepszych źródeł zaopatrzenia." tytul_odnosnika = "Więcej o nas" zdjecie = "/uploads/sbrands-main-know-us.jpg" [[poznaj_nas.header_repeater]] block_tag_type = "div" bold_txt = "gruby" break_line = false txt_block = "Poznaj nas lepiej"
-txt_block_size = "L"
-underline = false
+opis_sekcji = "S-Brands is the international company specializing in distribution of renowned producers’ cosmetics brands.
+We provide the best prices and periodical promotions for our clients, constantly searching for the best supply sources." tytul_odnosnika = "Find out more" zdjecie = "/uploads/sbrands-main-know-us.jpg" [[poznaj_nas.header_repeater]] block_tag_type = "div" bold_txt = "gruby" break_line = false txt_block = "Get to know us better" txt_block_size = "L" underline = false
 [proces]
-podpis_pod_naglowkiem = "Skontaktuj się z nami a my szybko zweryfikujemy jak najsprawniej przejść od pomysłu do wprowadzenia nowej marki do sprzedaży na pożądanym rynku."
+podpis_pod_naglowkiem = "Contact us and we will quickly verify the transition from the idea to launching a new brand on the desired market as efficiently as possible.
+We will be glad to assist you with your special needs."
 [[proces.header_repeater]]
 block_tag_type = "h2"
 bold_txt = "gruby"
 break_line = false
-txt_block = "oem/odm - proces zamówienia"
+txt_block = "oem / odm - order process"
 txt_block_size = "XL"
 underline = false
 [[proces.kolumny_kroki]]